NotAShelf/nyx/README.md

 ## Cool Resources

 Resource that helped shape and improve this configuration, or resources that I strongly recommend that you read in no particular order.
+Note that reading _any_ of those resources would be preferable to going through my config to learn.

 ### Official Manuals